CondensateCrew/Condensate/README.md

 ![2020-03-11 10 21 18](https://user-images.githubusercontent.com/27719824/76440491-89ae7980-6383-11ea-9cfb-e03b659be7d6.gif)

-After selecting 9 words, they will then be prompted to winnow their selection down to three words, whereupon they will begin the second round.
+After selecting 9 words, they will then be prompted to winnow their selection down to three words whereupon they will begin the second round.

 ### ROUND 2